-Relieves redness, itching, swelling, or other discomfort caused by skin conditions.
+Relieves redness, itching, swelling, or other discomfort caused by certain skin conditions.
 Flurandrenolide tape is used for dry and scaling skin lesions.
-This medicine is a corticosteroid (cortisone-like medicine or steroid).
+This medicine is a steroid medicine.

-Cordran, Cordran TapeThere may be other brand names for this medicine.
+Cordran, Cordran Tape, NolixThere may be other brand names for this medicine.